bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.cloudserverlimit.md

 ## BitNodeMultipliers.CloudServerLimit property

-Influences the maximum number of purchased servers you can have
+Influences the maximum number of cloud servers you can have

 **Signature:**